MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-copilot-general.md

 Whether this copilot is available in your environment is controlled by Power Platform administrator settings.
 [Learn how to add Copilot for model-driven apps](/power-apps/maker/model-driven-apps/add-ai-copilot)

-When asking Copilot questions about how to use Customer Insights, we recommend you describe your goal as well as the question itself: "I'm organizing a 2-day event in a venue.
+When asking Copilot questions about how to use Customer Insights, we recommend you describe your goal as well as the question itself: "I'm organizing a two day event in a venue.
 How can I get started with setting up registration for it?"
 Clearly identify which page you want to navigate to: "Take me to _page name_, " such as "Take me to Accounts."